ErpNetDocs/tech/advanced/calculated-attributes/examples/get-atp.md

 # Get available to promise (ATP) quantity

-This example shows how you can create a calculated attribute which gets the [avaible to promise (ATP)](https://docs.erp.net/tech/modules/logistics/planning/available-to-promise/index.html) quantity on a particular date using the **AvailableToPromise** view.
+This example shows how you can create a calculated attribute which gets the **[avaible to promise (ATP)](https://docs.erp.net/tech/modules/logistics/planning/available-to-promise/index.html)** quantity on a particular date using the **AvailableToPromise** view.

-In the example, we are showing how get the ATP quantity in a shipment order line on its required delivery date.
+In the example, you'll learn how to get the ATP quantity in a shipment order line on its required delivery date.

 > [!NOTE]
 >